dirkraft/jersey-bootstrap/README.md

 Bootstrappin'
 -------------
 Pretty much you'll want to do a full project text search for ∏ (that's capital π).
-Anywhere that character appears is something that you'll want to change to Make It Yours!
+Anywhere that character appears is something that you'll want to change to Make It Yours (including this README.md)!
 These are the minimum required to erase all significant traces that you stole this code.

- - root directory - rename from 'jersey-bootstrap'
+ 1. root directory - rename from 'jersey-bootstrap'
- - `build.gradle` - group name
+ 2. `build.gradle` - group name
- - package structure - move everything from 'com/github/dirkraft/jerseyboot' to 'com/mega/corp/imaedthisbymyslef'
+ 3. delete the two `placeholder` files in src/test/java and src/test/resources
- - delete the two `placeholder` files in src/test/java and src/test/resources
+ 4. package structure - move everything from 'com/github/dirkraft/jerseyboot' to 'com/mega/corp/imaedthismyslef'

- - TODO documentation
+Then you'll want to decide what you want to keep and lose, and make plans to replace any such placeholders.

-Then you'll want to decide what you want to keep and lose.
-The [File Matrix](#file-matrix) section may help with this.
+The [File Matrix](#file-matrix) section may help with this, particularly with respect to HTML5 boilerplate.

 Once that's all done, you'll want to quit IntelliJ and run yourself one final `gradle idea` before making Exodus of this README.md (delete it or replace it with your own).
 Stealing code has never been so easy!